 His research and teaching expertise is in (1) applications of geospatial technologies for national defense (military operations, homeland security, and disaster management); (2) emerging terrestrial, airborne and space-based image collection systems; (3) online, blended education/training using mobile devices; and (4) dynamic mapping of coastal regions.

-At the USC Spatial Sciences Institute, Fleming serves as the lead faculty for the academic programs in human security and geospatial intelligence, including the minor in human security and geospatial intelligence, the online graduate certificate in Geospatial Intelligence, and the online M.S. in Human Security and Geospatial Intelligence.
-The courses he teaches include geospatial intelligence tradecraft, remote sensing for GIS, and human security and disaster management.
-Additionally, he serves as a thesis advisor for students in the M.S. in Geographic Information Science and Technology.
+At the USC Spatial Sciences Institute, Fleming has served as the lead faculty for the academic programs in human security and geospatial intelligence, including the minor in human security and geospatial intelligence, the online graduate certificate in Geospatial Intelligence, and the online M.S. in Human Security and Geospatial Intelligence.
+The courses he has taught include geospatial intelligence tradecraft, remote sensing for GIS, and human security and disaster management.
+Additionally, he has served as a thesis advisor for students in the M.S. in Geographic Information Science and Technology.

-Outside of the classroom, he serves on the USC Military Affairs Committee under the direction of the Office of the Provost and on numerous boards with the United States Geospatial Intelligence Foundation (USGIF).
+Outside of the classroom, he has served on the USC Military Affairs Committee under the direction of the Office of the Provost and on numerous boards with the United States Geospatial Intelligence Foundation (USGIF).